John123Allison/PyGameOfLife/README.md

 # PyGameOfLife
-Python implementation of Conway's Game of Life
+Python implementation of Conway's Game of Life using ASCII representation